 How do you get around Milan using public transportation?
 Let's explore how you can explore the beautiful Milan without a car!

-It soon becomes clear, that whatever your motivation for visiting Milan is, getting around by public transportation must be the first thing to learn.
+It soon becomes clear, that whatever your motivation for visiting this marvelous city is, getting around Milan by public transportation must be the first thing to learn.